eraldoribeiro/invKinematicsFuncMin/invKinematicsCostFunctionMin.md

 ## The cost function and its components

 The animation is achieved by using the gradient-descent algorithm to solve the following minimization problem:

 $$
 \begin{align}
 	\hat{\bf \Phi} = \arg_{{{\bf \Phi}}}\min  C\left({\bf \Phi}\right),
-	\label{simple_motion_min}
+	%\label{simple_motion_min}
 \end{align}
 $$

 where the cost function $C$ is defined by:

 $$

 \begin{align}
 	C\left({\bf \Phi}\right) = \underbrace{\|{\bf e}\left({\bf \Phi}\right) - {\bf g}\|}_{\text{goal attraction}} + \underbrace{\sum_{i=1}^{n} \mathcal{F}_R\left(\|{\bf e}\left({\bf \Phi}\right) - {\bf o}_i\|\right)}_{\text{obstacle-avoidance penalty}} + \underbrace{\sum_{j=1}^{3} \mathcal{L}\left(\phi_j\right)}_{\text{Joint-range limit}}.
-	\label{simple_motion}
+	%\label{simple_motion}
 \end{align}
 $$

 Here, ${\bf g} = \left(x_g, y_g, z_g\right)^\mathsf{T}$ is the *goal location*, ${\bf o}_i$ is the location of obstacle $i$.
 Function ${\bf e}\left({\bf \Phi}\right)$ computes the arm's *forward kinematics* and returns the location of the arm's tip ${\bf e} = \left( e_x, e_y, e_z \right)^\mathsf{T}$, i.e., the *end-effector,* given the arm's joint angles, ${\bf \Phi} = \left( \phi_1, \phi_2,  \phi_3, \phi_4\right)^\mathsf{T}$.
 Function $\mathcal{F}_R$ is a collision-avoidance penalty field.
 It penalizes poses that take the end effector too close to an obstacle, i.e., beyond a pre-defined distance $R$.
 The third component of Equation $\ref{simple_motion}$  limits the range of each joint angle.
 Function $\mathcal{L}$ is another penalty function.
 Its value increases as the joint angle $\phi_j$ approaches its maximum or minimum limit.
 Outside these limits, $\mathcal{L}$ vanishes.

 Next, we describe the components of Equation $\ref{simple_motion}$ in more detail.

 ### The attraction term

 The goal attraction term guides the animation towards the goal location.
 Since its equation is the Euclidean norm (or Euclidean distance), the minimal solution path when disregarding obstacles and joint range limits is a straight line from the end-effector's current location to the goal location.

 $$
 \begin{align}
 	C_1\left({\bf \Phi}\right) = \|{\bf e}\left({\bf \Phi}\right) - {\bf g}\|